droidthings/IntrusionDetection/Documentation/InfluxDB.md

 ```
 > insert log value=1 1504225728000123456
 ```
-However in this project the data is being inserted from Node-RED nodes, refer [here](/Documentation/Node-RED.md).
+In this project the data is being inserted from Node-RED nodes, refer [here](/Documentation/Node-RED.md).